vinay-hebb/vinay-hebb.github.io/README.md

 2. A decision tree classifier (single tree) is trained on the generated data.
 3. The trained decision tree is visualized (called the Decision Tree Structure figure).
 4. Node impurity (or weighted average impurity) for each depth is visualized (called the Node impurity vs Tree depth figure).
-5. When a user hovers on the impurity vs depth plot, a truncated decision tree (tree truncated up to hovered depth) is created using the trained decision tree.
+5. When the user hovers on the impurity vs depth plot, a truncated decision tree (tree truncated up to hovered depth) is created using the trained decision tree.
 6. Using the truncated tree, data is reclassified and visualized (called the Decision regions of subtree figure) to provide insights about how decision regions and split conditions are formed.

-## Note
+### Note
 1. When user hovers on node $m$ with depth $d$, decision boundaries are visualized for depth=$d$ rather than node $m$(i.e., all nodes with depth=$d$ are considered leaf nodes)
 2. Sometimes it can so happen that decision boundary regions dont change with depth, this is possible as tree may predict the same label after the split
-3. Node impurity vs Tree depth figure has reversed x and y axis(to align tree depth and yaxis)
+3. Node impurity vs Tree depth figure has reversed $x$ and $y$ axis(to align tree depth and yaxis)
 4. Leaf nodes don't have split conditions.
 5. Maximum depth is the total number of levels in the tree.
 For the root node, Depth = $0$.